Malaysia's Muhyiddin urges lawmakers to pass budget to tackle COVID-19 | Politics

 Malaysia's Muhyiddin urges lawmakers to pass budget to tackle COVID-19

-Malaysia Prime Minister Muhyiddin Yassin, facing a challenge from the opposition and dissension within his coalition, on Saturday urged lawmakers to pass the 2021 budget to tackle the COVID-19 pandemic.
+Malaysia Prime Minister Muhyiddin Yassin, facing a challenge from the opposition and dissent within his coalition, on Saturday urged lawmakers to pass the 2021 budget to tackle the COVID-19 pandemic.

 Malaysia's king also urged lawmakers this week to set aside political disagreements to pass the budget.
 Muhyiddin's administration is scheduled to present its first budget on Nov.
 6, amid a challenge for the premiership by opposition leader Anwar Ibrahim.
 The prime minister's credibility was dented after he failed to secure royal assent to declare emergency rule.